 Day 5 – Koh Samui Relaxation

-Whether you took part of the full moon party or not, day 5 is going to be a full on rest and recovery day as you enjoy the beach life of Koh Samui.
-After waking up in the afternoon, grab some lunch and relax by the beach for the next couple of hours and maybe get a nice massage after running around the previous night.
-Even if full moon was not part of your plans, you can still use this day to enjoy the beaches of Koh Samui and the rest of what this island has to offer.
+Whether you took part of the full moon party or not, day 5 is going to be a full on rest and relaxation day as you enjoy the beach life of Koh Samui.
+After waking, grab some lunch and relax by the beach for the next couple of hours and maybe get a nice massage.
+You can explore Koh Samui a bit, head into town, visit some markets, and just enjoy the island life.

 Day 6 – Scuba Diving